Kentucky–Louisville rivalry: Game MVP

-Broadcast History
+Broadcast history

 Football

 The football rivalry between Kentucky and Louisville started one year earlier than the basketball rivalry but also had a long dormant period.
-Kentucky and Louisville first played each other in football in 1912.
+Kentucky and Louisville first played each other in football in 1912 – which was also Louisville's inaugural football season –.
 Kentucky dominated six meetings between the teams from 1912 until 1924, holding Louisville scoreless in all six games, after which the teams stopped playing.
-In 1994, with former Kentucky player Howard Schnellenberger coaching Louisville, the series was revived after a 70-year dormancy.
-Kentucky leads the series currently 19–15 but Louisville leads the Governors Cup series 15-13.
+Despite Louisville's persistent efforts to revive the series, Kentucky showed little interest, according to The Courier-Journal.
+In 1994, under former Kentucky player Howard Schnellenberger, Louisville revived the series after a 70-year hiatus.
+Kentucky agreed to resume the rivalry only on the condition that the first four games be played in Lexington – a stipulation UofL accepted.
+Kentucky leads the series currently 19–16 but Louisville leads the Governors Cup series 16–13.